HG-Pilot/WellPump/README.md

 # ESP32 - Well Water Pump
-An ESP32-powered system designed to automate water well pump control and water tank management, ideal for cabins and cottages or just filling a tank.
+An ESP32-powered system designed to automate water well pump control and water tank management, ideal for cabins and cottages or any setup requiring efficient tank filling.
 Features a user-friendly WiFi web interface for seamless monitoring and control.

 ## Support This Project